kwilson21/PS5Tracker/README.md

 When generating the SSH key, it is suggested that you keep a default file name and not set a passphrase as you will need to enter it everytime you use a git command.

-Once you generate an SSH key, copy the SSH key to your clipboard:
+Once you generate an SSH key, copy the SSH key to your clipboard

 ```bash
 cat ~/.ssh/id_rsa.pub